Summary

 EXAMPLE — Scheme of a distributed ASM

-In the following figure, a particular distributed ASM M , consisting of three agents a g 1 , a g 2 , and a g 3 is illustrated.
-The function program associates, with each agent, one of the ASM programs P 1 , P 2 , and P 3 .
-Here, a g 1 and a g 2 are assigned the same program.
-Program P 2 is currently not associated with any agent; however, this may change during execution, as program is a dynamic function.
-Each agent has its own partial view on a given global state s of M , in which it fires the rule of its current program.
+In the following figure, a particular distributed ASM , consisting of three agents , , and is illustrated.
+The function program associates, with each agent, one of the ASM programs , , and .
+Here, and are assigned the same program.
+Program is currently not associated with any agent; however, this may change during execution, as program is a dynamic function.
+Each agent has its own partial view on a given global state of , in which it fires the rule of its current program.
 In the figure, this view is illustrated by the function view, which yields, for each agent, its local and its shared state.
 In fact, the current view of each agent is determined implicitly by the ASM model definition, including the ASM programs.

 The semantic model of concurrency underlying the distributed ASM model defines behaviour in terms of partially ordered runs.
 A partially ordered run represents a certain class of (admissible) machine runs by restricting non-determinism with respect to the order in which the individual agents may perform their computation steps, so-called moves.
 To avoid that agents interfere with each other, moves of different agents need only be ordered if they are causally dependent (as detailed below).